johnnyfivepi/PiNetBeacon/README.md

 ```

 > 💡 **Why JSON Lines?**
-> It's human-readable, easy to append to, and plays nicely with command-line tools and log analyzers.
+> - Easy for humans to skim
+> - Easy to append to without rewriting the whole file
+> - Plays nicely with Unix tools (grep, tail -f, jq)
+> - Works well with log processors and data pipelines

 ---